Sabir123-art/noteManagement/README.md

-# 🏫 School Management CRUD Module
+# 🏫 noteManagement CRUD Module

 This project is a noteManagement CRUD module built using **Node.js**, **Express**, **MongoDB**, **EJS**, and **Bootstrap**.
 It allows admins to manage the notes with full Create, Read, Update, and Delete functionality.